RAD PDF's architecture can be difficult to understand at first. This article aims to provide basic insight into its conventions.

 Overview

-In general, a RAD PDF document is a open PDF in a PdfWebControl instance.
+In general, a RAD PDF document is an open PDF in a PdfWebControl instance.

 RAD PDF documents are assigned an ID, settings / permissions, a filename, and data describing changes made to the file since it was originally loaded from a PDF.
 When changes are made (server side or client side), the are saved to the applicable RAD PDF document.
 RAD PDF documents can be retrieved as a PDF, including all saved changes, edits, and additions.